Gorilla Trades Review

 Gorilla Trades Features

 Gorilla Trades is a stock-picking service that offers daily updates on stock picks as the analysts behind the platform find potentially profitable trades.
-With every pick that Gorilla Trades publishes, the company issues one or more entry levels, one or more target prices, and a stop loss level.
+With every pick that Gorilla Trades publishes, the trading service issues one or more entry levels, one or more target prices, and a stop loss level.
 Gorilla Trades also issues each stock a risk rating on a scale of 1-5 depending on the volatility and risk-to-return expectancy of the stock.

 This information gives investors everything they need to make trading decisions.
 Everyone has a different approach to stock trading and the picks are versatile enough to be applicable to a range of trading strategies.
 For example, short-term investors may choose to sell stocks (or options) at the first target price whereas long-term investors may hold out for the second target.
 Regardless of your trading style, you should adhere to the stop loss recommended.
 Here is an example pick from the service:

 Gorilla Trades sends two emails each day.
-The first is a mid-day email, issued around 1pm Eastern, that describes how the overall market is doing during the day and highlights any stock picks that have triggered entry or exit points.
+The first is a mid-day email, issued around 1pm Eastern, that describes how the overall stock market is doing during the day and highlights any stock picks that have triggered entry or exit points.

 While these charts can be accessed from the current portfolio, it is also possible to search individual stock tickers – although most stocks will not have annotations.